Commercial Photography Policy

 - Special Effects

-Filming of certain types of scenes, including breaches of security, aircraft crashes, use of firearms or replicas of firearms, explosions, smoke machine, car crashes, will only be approved after a story board for such scenes has been submitted and approved by the airport.
+Filming of certain types of scenes, including breaches of security, aircraft crashes, use of firearms or replicas of firearms, explosions, smoke machine, car crashes, etc., is strictly prohibited.

 - Smoking Restrictions

-Smoking is not permitted inside the airport or within 15 feet of public entrances.
+Smoking is not permitted inside the Airport or within 15 feet of public entrances pursuant to State regulations or City of Prospect Heights and Village of Wheeling ordinances.

-The film company or photographer is responsible for any cleanup required from filming activities.
+The film company is responsible for the proper disposal of all garbage and refuse resulting from film activities.

 - Electrical Power